Ballganda/CSSmaps/index.md

 Welcome to the ДДºCrew Bar,
 Guidelines
 I.   Show respect for ДДºCrew members and Leaders.
 Do NOT put ДДº in front of your name unless a member.
-Non members can join AAcrew Regulars and run the ДДºReg clan tag
+Non members can join AAcrew Regulars Steam group and run the ДДºReg clan tag
 //--------------------------------------------------------
 II.
 No racism - EVER